RaphaelMadeira-design/OpenClassrooms_Projet-10/Frontend/public/issues.md

 ### GitHub issue 5 - Update profile feature

-about: Issue for the profile update requirement
+- About: Issue for the profile update requirement
-title: User can update their profile
+- Title: User can update their profile
 ---

 A user should be able to: